Lecture date: 4 June 2020

 Paul Kahn, in collaboration with Janice Zhang of Northeastern University, is building COVIC (COVID-19 Online VIsualization Collection), recording hundreds of examples visualisation about the pandemic from around the world, coding them according to type of visualisation and intended message.
 While the collection is an on-going project, there are already lessons to share.

-Kahn’s talk will explain how a hand-full of data visualisation techniques – choropleth and bubble maps, bar charts, line charts and area graphs and several animation and interaction techniques – have been used to characterise data about the disease.
-We will look at Chinese examples from the early months of the pandemic, as well as a range of dynamic “current medical state” pages being used to communicate the latest figures by the news media and governments.
-We will examine how visualisations based on epidemiology models are used to characterise and predict the spread, and how current state and predictions have begun to blur together.
-We will look at how visualisation is being used to explain public health rules for hygiene and social distancing and how cell phone data is being used to measure adherence.
-As the travel restrictions and stay-at-home orders spread, we will look at how visualisations have focused on economic and environmental impact of the pandemic.
-Finally, we will examine how visualisations about the pandemic are both understood and misunderstood.
+Kahn’s talk explains how a hand-full of data visualisation techniques – choropleth and bubble maps, bar charts, line charts and area graphs and several animation and interaction techniques – have been used to characterise data about the disease.
+He looks at Chinese examples from the early months of the pandemic, as well as a range of dynamic “current medical state” pages being used to communicate the latest figures by the news media and governments.
+He examines how visualisations based on epidemiology models are used to characterise and predict the spread, and how current state and predictions have begun to blur together.
+Paul also looks at how visualisation is being used to explain public health rules for hygiene and social distancing and how cell phone data is being used to measure adherence.
+As the travel restrictions and stay-at-home orders spread, het looks at how visualisations have focused on economic and environmental impact of the pandemic.
+Finally, he examines how visualisations about the pandemic are both understood and misunderstood.

 About the speaker